Tell Brak: Economy

 Throughout its history, Tell Brak was an important trade center; it was an entrepot of obsidian trade during the Chalcolithic, as it was situated on the river crossing between Anatolia, the Levant and southern Mesopotamia.
 The countryside was occupied by smaller towns, villages and hamlets, but the city's surroundings were empty within three kilometers.
 This was probably due to the intensive cultivation in the immediate hinterland, in order to sustain the population.
 The city manufactured different objects, including chalices made of obsidian and white marble, faience, flint tools and shell inlays.
 However, evidence exists for a slight shift in production of goods toward manufacturing objects desired in the south, following the establishment of the Uruk colony.

 Trade was also an important economic activity for the pre-Akkadian kingdom of Nagar, which had Ebla and Kish as major partners.
-The kingdom produced glass, wool, and was famous for breeding and trading in the Kunga, a hybrid of a donkey and a female onager.
+The kingdom produced glass, wool, and was famous for breeding and trading in the Kunga, a hybrid of a jenny (a female donkey) and a male Syrian wild ass.
 Tell Brak remained an important commercial center during the Akkadian period, and was one of Mitanni's main trade cities.
 Many objects were manufactured in Mitannian Tell Brak, including furniture made of ivory, wood and bronze, in addition to glass.
 The city provided evidence for the international commercial contacts of Mitanni, including Egyptian, Hittite and Mycenaean objects, some of which were produced in the region to satisfy the local taste.